M4rtoni/Parser_Forti/README.md

     - This file have main sheet (`Acceuil`), that has a empty and non empty sheet list,
     - Every non empty sheet show informations extract from a main part of a configuration file,
   - `help` (-h/--help) output usage information

+## Incoming

+  - Bug fix for sheet names longer than 31 characters
+  - creating optionnal argument for selecting keys (you can change it manualy in `forti_paarser.py line 677`)

 # Licence